 Other Reasons Why a Baby Might Be Fussy at the Breast

 • The baby may have physical or neurological problems, such as low/high muscle tone, sensory problems, or oral aversion (resistance to anything that touches the inside of the mouth).
-Does your baby push your finger out of his/her mouth? this could indicate an oral aversion.
-Touching your baby’s face may also confuse him/her, by making him/her root in that direction for the breast.
+Does your baby push your finger out of their mouth?
+This could indicate an oral aversion.
+Touching your baby’s face may confuse them by making them root in that direction for the breast.

-• Changes in the taste of the breast milk: During menstruation, during pregnancy with another baby.
+• Changes in breast milk taste: During menstruation, during pregnancy with another baby.
 During a mastitis infection, the milk may taste saltier.

 • Baby might be overly hungry due to: Ineffective milk transfer (can be due to many reasons).
 Strict feeding schedules are also not recommended.

 • If you were given any drugs during labor or if you and your baby were subject to invasive procedures during delivery, such as delivery via C-section or with vacuum/forceps.
-Medication given during a C-section can have an impact on a baby’s alertness and ability to suck, due to prematurity (even if he/she is just 2 or 3 weeks premature).
+Medication given during a C-section can impact a baby’s alertness and ability to suck due to prematurity (even if they are just 2 or 3 weeks premature).

 • The introduction of specific medications taken while breastfeeding may affect your baby.
 Medication and breastfeeding information.